-Armed with lightweight Greys XF2 Streamflex #2 or #3 outfits the plan was to extract one of the Culms large Trout for Henry’s lens using bugs.
-This venue has become a firm favourite and just a couple of weeks ago produced some far better than average Trout for Lewis and I during an evening session.
-The fact that we had taken most of them on dries should have told us something!
-Unfortunately we forgot that session and blindly went about the business of flicking our heavyweight team of bugs into all the likely looking nooks and crannies.
-We did bump a few fish, but obviously our tactics were not right during the blustery wind, intermittent showers and harsh sunlight.
-Even so we continued to fish, blind to the conditions and with very little success!
+Everything was going just great until I met up with Henry Gilbey for a trip to the River Culm last week, a stretch accessible via the West Country Angling Passport.Armed with lightweight Greys XF2 Streamflex #2 or #3 outfits the plan was to extract one of the Culms large Trout for Henry’s lens using bugs.
+This venue has become a firm favourite and just a couple of weeks ago produced some far better than average Trout during an evening session.
+The fact that most of them took dries should have told me something!
+Unfortunately I forgot that session and blindly went about the business of flicking a heavyweight team of bugs into all the likely looking nooks and crannies.
+I did bump a few fish, but obviously my tactics were not right during the blustery wind, intermittent showers and harsh sunlight.
+Even so I continued to fish, blind to the conditions and with very little success!

 Of course the plan to extract a big fish was not the right one for such changeable weather conditions although I did blow it on one fish which would have pushed over a pound.
 It took a small Retirer Sedge fished on a double dry rig and blew up my leader after an all too hasty strike!
 The take was also a little hesitant, which was not surprising in the conditions and also because these fish see a lot of flies.

 This year in the low water conditions it has been necessary to fish longer leaders than ever before and I must admit to being blown away by the Varivas Yamame versions, but in such a high wind I needed to go shorter.
 As soon as I cut the leader down, scaled up my size of fly (good silhouette in the ruffled surface) and went looking for an opportunist Trout hoping to intercept a surface meal the rod began to bend … although to add insult to injury most of the fish then managed to slip the hook!
-But who cares, I came away with a lot from that session and it will be a long time before I second guess what the fish are up to again … and next time we will get that big fish for Henry’s camera!
+But who cares, I came away with a lot from that session and it will be a long time before I second guess what the fish are up to again … and next time I will get one of those big fish for Henry’s camera!